OpenDreamKit/OpenDreamKit.github.io/_posts/2016-06-27-ODK_project_meetings_review_and_workshop_in_Jacobsuni.md

 Keep in mind that rooms are booked on the "first come – first serve” basis.

 Both hotels are located close to Jacobs University.
-Participants who would like to reserve a room, should mention the booking code "ODK - Kohlhase" or can get in contact with Benoît Pilorget (benoit.pilorget@lri.fr).
+Participants who would like to reserve a room, should mention the booking code "ODK - Kohlhase".

 Deadline for reservation is May 16, 2015.
 Later reservation is possible depending on availability.